Bilmis/AI-Powered-Demand-Forecasting/README.md

 ﻿# 🧠 Smart Retail Demand Forecasting App

 A full-stack machine learning solution to help retailers predict product demand with precision.
-This project combines data preprocessing, deep learning, and an interactive UI to bring business-ready demand predictions to life
+This project combines data preprocessing, deep learning, and an interactive UI to bring business-ready demand predictions to life.

 ---